derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

 ## Intro

-- *Neural network* - biologically inspired programming paradigm enabling a computer to learn from observation
+- *Neural network* - biologically inspired programming paradigm enabling a computer to learn through observation
 - *Deep learning* - techniques for learning in neural networks

 ## Chapter 1 - Using neural nets to recognize handwritten digits